Food sampling by authorised officers

 Please note that the requirement for Trading Standards officers to give two days prior written notice of the intention to visit - as outlined in 'Trading Standards: powers, enforcement and penalties' - does not apply to food legislation.

-Formal food samples will generally consist of either one or more food items mixed together and split into three identical parts, or multiple food items that are distributed between the three parts of the sample but the food items themselves are kept whole.
+Formal food samples will generally consist of either one or more food items mixed together and split into three identical parts, or multiple food items that are distributed between the three parts of the sample with the food items themselves kept whole.
 The method of sampling will depend on the product and what is being tested for.

 The three parts are distributed as follows:

-1. selected and retained by the person in charge where the sample is taken
+- selected and retained by the person in charge where the sample is taken

-2. submitted by the officer to a public analyst for analysis
+- submitted by the officer to a public analyst for analysis

-3. stored safely as a reference sample in case of a dispute
+- stored safely as a reference sample in case of a dispute

-The reason for the division of samples, is to allow potential defendants the opportunity to have their own sample portion analysed if the results from the public analyst reveal a problem.
+The reason for the division of samples is to allow potential defendants the opportunity to have their own sample portion analysed if the results from the public analyst reveal a problem.
 If you have manufactured or altered the food, or applied a description to the food that is being tested, you may be responsible for any criminal offence.
 If you are a retailer that is only selling food in the same state in which it was supplied to you, your supplier or the manufacturer may be the responsible person.

 The sample portion kept by you is very important and should be stored safely until you receive notification of the analytical results.